 However, there are valuable Denby pieces out there.
 According to Mat, prices escalate if your piece is by a notable and desirable designer – in August (2024) a plate by designer Tibor Reich was valued at £500-700 on Antiques Roadshow.
 Moreover, there is a huge collector’s market for the seriously cute Denby animals – lambs, dogs, rabbits – produced by Denby in the 1930s.
 ‘Marmaduke’ rabbits have been attracting what Mat calls ‘crazy prices’ on eBay recently (the last sold price of a large rabbit was £165) with collectors wanting to own one in every colour and every size (see a small selection of Mat’s rabbit collection below).

 Obviously age, rarity and beauty will push up the value of Denby tableware and ornaments.
 Mat guided me to an online catalogue featuring a fabulous collection of Danesby Ware arts and crafts pieces for sale at auction (September 2024).
-The ‘Antiques, Collectables and Jewellery and a One Owner Collection of Decorative Arts’ sale hosted by Eastbourne Antiques. featured a collection of stylish pieces made by the factory in the 1930s.
+The ‘Antiques, Collectables and Jewellery and a One Owner Collection of Decorative Arts’ sale, hosted by Eastbourne Antiques , featured a collection of stylish pieces made by the factory in the 1930s.

-Without giving too much away, I didn’t find any Denby treasure in the charity shops worthy of being sent to a fancy auction but, while I may not be able to retire on my proceeds of my finds, I did acquire a Denby tea service which I will treasure forever.
+Sadly, I didn’t find any Denby treasure in the charity shops worthy of being sent to a fancy auction but, while I may not be able to retire on my proceeds of my finds, I did acquire a Denby tea service which I will treasure forever.

 *As a collector of Denby and other pottery, Mat asked for me not to print his full name.